Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Normally, users do not have to worry about this as when Red-Discordbot is configured to use a managed Lavalink server (the default setting) Lavalink is automatically updated when a new release comes out.

-However, since you are running a external Lavalink instance yourself you are responsible for keeping it up to date.
+However, since you are running a Lavalink instance yourself you are responsible for keeping it up to date.
 When a new release of Red-Discordbot also requires a update to the Lavalink jar, you will be informed in the changelogs posted in our documentation.